 For established and growing businesses it is likely you will outgrow a sole proprietor, or individual partnership business/tax structure and start looking at a more sophisticated structure that can be established for both asset protection and taxation purposes.

-We will discuss the following business/tax structures in more detail below:
+The following business/tax structures are explained in more detail below:

 A family trust is also known as a discretionary trust.
 It is a fantastic structure for a single family business.
 Its main benefit for business is the ability to distribute the income earned from the trust, in any way the trustee sees fit, provided it complies with the trust deed.
 A family trust also offers asset protection both for the family members and the business.
 If a family member is sued personally, the assets of the business are protected, and vice versa.

 There are also opportunities to pass the business down to a younger generation without capital gains tax and the ability to access capital gains tax discounts on the sale of your business, or its assets, that are not available to all other entities.

 For a business that involves more than one family, a Partnership of Family Trusts is a sophisticated and well balanced structure.
 In this structure two family trusts, for the two partners, are empowered to operate by two trustee companies respectively.
 It’s important to have brand new trusts and companies for this structure for asset protection purposes.
 This is a Partnership so it will be administered under Partnership Law meaning there is joint liability for the trusts running the business.
 As a result we recommend these trusts deal with the business only and no private investment assets should be bought in these trusts.